JoeAdamski/SampleGrid/README.md

 ## About

+### What this project demonstrates
 This project demonstrates knowledge of working with NodeJS, Angular-CLI, Angular 2+, Typescript and understanding of general coding conventions.

+### How was the data to show selected
-Vulnerability data structure based on Vercode Greenlight application sample found on web.
+The Vulnerability data structure based on Vercode Greenlight application sample found on web.

-Grid component selection.
+## The Grid Component Selection
 Several grid options were considered.
 Decided to go with the agGrid.
 Information is avaialble here: https://www.ag-grid.com/

 My General Requirements: